 You can also get in on the action at their Kartplex, an interactive experience for guests who can ride and race their own go-karts against other drivers.
 Gateway International also offers arrive and drive and group events, as well as a racing series where more advanced drivers compete.

 Pole Position Raceway in St. Louis offers thrill seekers the opportunity to whip their hair in a safe and family friendly environment.
-While their go-karts can speed up to 45mph for adults, they stay at a slower 20mph pace for kids.
+While their electric go karts can speed up to 45mph for adults, they stay at a slower 20mph pace for kids.
 Check out their great variety of packages and options for go-kart riders including the “Arrive & Drive” option, which allows individuals or groups to just walk in and drive in standard races, lasting about 10 minutes.

 There are also packages for parties (for an unbeatable birthday experience), corporate events, and full facility rentals for large groups which makes their raceway one of the most unique event spaces in St. Louis.